Kangaru94/BestiaryInC-/README.md

 V2 Update:

 Experimented a bit.
 Changed things up.
-Upon doing this simple task, I've come to realize how trash my old Single User Dungeon is, but I'm not particularly interest in revisiting it in C# with a better head on my shoulders.
+Upon doing this simple task, I've come to realize how trash my old Single User Dungeon is, but I'm not particularly interested in revisiting it in C# with a better head on my shoulders.
 Perhaps I should one day?
 But I have Kerouac on the mind and I'm set on doing something with that.
 What will happen?!